software-students-spring2025/4-containers-team-ez-squad-4-0/README.md

 ```

 ### Training the Model
+ **The full raw audio dataset used for training is stored on [Google Drive](https://drive.google.com/drive/folders/1Goo-JfKp5nqPBsH-AYdKKXvPrizOOndY?usp=sharing).**
 To train the machine learning model on your own dataset:

 1. Place your audio samples in the `dataset` directory, organized by command: